Lou Graham (Seattle madam): Character and legacy

 The fortunes of many of Seattle's leading families were founded on loans from Graham.
 When banker Jacob Furth was approached with a loan request for a business idea that he thought was good, but which he did not think his board of directors at Puget Sound National Bank would approve, he would send them on to Graham, who would make a loan at higher interest, but with less formality.
 Graham may have been instrumental in saving Furth's bank from a bank run during the Panic of 1893 by ostentatiously making a large deposit.
 After she died a Puget Sound National Bank employee became administrator of her estate.

 By the time she succumbed to syphilis in San Francisco in 1903, Graham had become a wealthy landowner, one of the largest in the Pacific Northwest.
 She owned one of Seattle's great mansions (2106 E. Madison Street, demolished in 1966) and "contributed liberally" to projects sponsored by the Seattle Chamber of Commerce.
+At the time of her death, she owned property outside of Seattle including parcels in Edmonds, Barkerville (Whatcom County), Fairhaven, Des Moines, and Gloucester (Jefferson County).
 She contributed more money to the education of the city's children than the rest of the city's prominent early citizens combined.
 After the Panic of 1893, her loans saved some of the city's most prestigious families from bankruptcy.
 At least one source says she left her estate to relatives in Germany, but according to Bill Speidel she died intestate, and her supposed relatives from Hamburg turned out to be frauds.
+Roland V. Ankeny was made administrator of her estate.
+The resolution of her estate is chronicled in Robert Abram v. the State of Washington which was heard by the King County Superior Court.
+This case was appealed and eventually decided by the Washington State Supreme Court.
 Her estate went to support the common schools in King County, the county in which Seattle is located.

 Graham may also have been ahead of her time regarding LGBTQ rights.
-According to Libbie Hawker, the author of the historical fiction novel Madam about Lou Graham, she may have been in a same-sex partnership, and may have employed trans women.
+According to Libbie Hawker, the author of the historical fiction novel Madam about Lou Graham, she may have been in a same-sex partnership, and may, based on Hawker's interpretation of a photograph, have employed trans women.

 Speidel wrote in his last book that traditional forms of documentation consistently underrate the contribution of women in general, and particularly of less respectable women such as Graham.
 He credits Henry Broderick and Joshua Green with corroborating Graham's importance and her business relationship with Jacob Furth, but he notes that both insisted that their names could not be cited in this connection until after their deaths.